Vancey567/baketion-bake-it/README.md

  b) `orders`
  c) `users`

-5. now import menus.json file in 'menus' collection  from the files above
+5. now import `menus.json` file in `menus` collection  from the files above

 # To Run this project run
 `yarn dev`